 Why state machines?

 Understandability.
-State machines provide an elegant way to specify a behavior of an entity in an understandable way.
-They are often used during software development process (see UML state machine).
-In contrast to a source code, a state machine diagram is understandable to non-technical people (with some explanation), so it is possible to discuss business logic effectively with customers or put new programmers on the track quickly.
+State machines provide an elegant way to specify the behavior of an entity, and they are often used during software development process (see UML state machine).
+In contrast to source code, a state machine diagram is comprehensible even to non-technical people (with some explanation involved), and thus it is possible to discuss the business logic effectively with customers (domain experts), or to put new programmers on the track quickly.

 Visualization.
 The primary way of defining a state machine is a state diagram.
 What else to say?
-Smalldb framework provides tools to both render a state machine diagram using Graphviz and to import the diagram you drew (and saved as a GraphML file) to use it directly as part of an application source code (no coding involved).
-One way or another, there is always an up-to-date diagram you can include in your documentation, show in an administration interface or put on your wall.
+Smalldb framework provides tools to both render a state machine diagram using Grafovatko and to import the diagram you drew (and saved as a GraphML or BPMN file).
+The diagrams are now part of the application source code.
+One way or another, there is always an up-to-date diagram you can include in your documentation, presentation, show in an admin interface, or put on your wall.

 Simple API.
-Read state, invoke transition. — That is the API of Smalldb state machine.
-Then there is a listing API to browse existing state machine instances (a simple facade for a configurable SQL query builder) and a reflection API to get the state machine definition.
-That’s it.
+Read state, invoke transition. — That is the API of a Smalldb state machine.
+Then there is a repository to browse the state machines, and a state machine definitions to describe what each state machine can do.
+No complications involved.